ExpressionEngine/ExpressionEngine-User-Guide/docs/optimization/caching.md

     {exp:channel:entries cache="yes" refresh="30"}

+By default, the caches are created separately for each URI.
+If you want certain cached tag to be reused on other pages (e.g. footer) you can do it by specifying `cache_prefix` parameter.

+    {exp:channel:entries cache="yes" refresh="30" cache_prefix="global"}

 ## Template Caching

 Template Caching (or Dynamic Page Caching) lets you cache entire templates, making your pages much more light-weight.
 Because ExpressionEngine requires some scripting and a few database queries in order to manage core resources, we can't achieve 100% static pages, but we can get close.